m0xpd/FLIP/Stripboard/README.md

 The entire DIYLC file is available for download [here](https://github.com/m0xpd/Flip/blob/main/Stripboard/Graphics/m0xpd%20FLIP%20Bernoulli%20Gate.diy).
 It must be opened in [DIYLC](https://bancika.github.io/diy-layout-creator/)

-Whilst the layout above was developed directly from the prototype stripboard system, which is working, the layout **has not been verified**.
+**IMPORTANT:** Whilst the layout above was developed directly from the prototype stripboard system, which is working, the layout **has not been verified**.
 I would appreciate either verification from anybody who builds from this layout or notification of any errors/omissions

 # Board Size and Operation on Different Power Rails